Photo-Sharing Phenom VSCO Is Teaching Computers To Interpret Art Like A Human

 How Ava Works

-Ava is built on top of Sens, VSCO’s proprietary image-processing platform.
-Announced late last year, it’s the core piece of technology that everything on VSCO is built on top of.
+Ava coexists with another VSCO technology, a proprietary image-processing platform called Sens.
+Announced late last year, it’s a core piece of the company’s platform.

 “If you ever played with Legos as a kid, Sens is that green building pad that everything’s built on top of,” Flory says.
 “This is what’s allowed us from a photo perspective to kind of push the boundaries.”
 For example, Sens has already allowed the company to roll out support for the high-quality RAW file format in iOS, as well as introduce short video clips within the app.

 “What we’re most excited about is what we can do with it moving forward,” says Flory.
 “We’re really trying to think about what the future of expression is and how we can build for the culture creators.”

-That means coming up with a smart way to look at the millions of photos that are posted on VSCO to learn not only about images but the artists behind them.
+As for Ava, it stems from the company’s conclusion that it needed a smart way to look at the millions of photos that are posted on VSCO to learn not only about images but the artists behind them.
 Ava’s technology is doing that based on years of curation data from humans.

 “What we’re doing is forcing Ava to look at photography from a very different perspective,” says says VSCO CTO Mike Wu.
 “It’s not just about subject matter.
 It’s also about the artistic view of how we look at photos.”
 VSCO’s human curators, he adds, have “looked at these photos and identified everything from feeling to themes to quality to more abstract concepts.
 We’ve taken that and had Ava train against it.”